jonxsong/DSC180A-Capstone/README.md

 For graphs produced from running our main script, run.py, please refer over to "../data/out"

-To access our work with the Analyzer Task Library (ATL), please refer over to "../ATL/Class1.cs"
+To access our work with the Analyzer Task Library (ATL) and our data collected into the Input Libraries (IL), please refer over to "../ATL-and-IL.zip"

 ### Responsibilities: